'Out of control': Virat Kohli's antics slammed

 Barrages of chatter were thrown in the direction of Paine and Usman Khawaja as the tourists looked to gain any advantage they could.

-But the antics of Kohli drew the ire of Australian cricketing great Mike Hussey who teed off on the star batsman.
+But the antics of Kohli drew the ire of Australian cricketing great Mike Hussey who teed off on the star batsman, while the Daily Telegraph went as far a labelling the Indian skipper petulant.

 "Virat Kohli is out of control out there.
 He is revving up the crowd and he is going nuts when they take a wicket," Hussey said in commentary for Macquarie Sports Radio.